-It’s an inspiring irony: The parts of ourselves we’re most timid about embracing are the very parts that can lead us to our greatest potential in life and in love.
+It’s an inspiring irony: As I explain in Deeper Dating, the parts of ourselves we’re most timid about embracing are the very parts that can lead us to our greatest potential in life and in love.
 Yet courage alone is never enough to free us from the thrall of fear and shame that holds us back.
 For that, we need support.

 I first met my friend Michael Clemente in college.
 With one sentence, he opened up my world.
 At the time, I was reading Jack Kerouac’s On The Road; required reading for every post-hippie college student.
 Michael told me he had read it as well, but that he didn’t like it because the characters were so unkind to each other.